ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-transactions-for-account-v1.html.md

 ---
-title: Get Bulk Balances v1
+title: Get Transactions For Account v1

 #language_tabs: # must be one of https://git.io/vQNgJ
 #  - shell